IT Focus Area: cloud

 - The data must be secure

-Moving a SQL database to the cloud offers the ability to scale workloads up or down; to only pay for what you use; and to allow users to access data quickly.
+Moving a SQL Server database to the cloud offers the ability to scale workloads up or down; to only pay for what you use; and to allow users to access data quickly.
 So, if an e-commerce company needs to process sales quickly on Black Friday and then run customer reports shortly thereafter, it can all be managed seamlessly.
 Plus, there are the added security and business continuity benefits that come with the power of the cloud.

 Get serious scale with cloud